 Ability to Keep Residents Mobile

-This is the percentage of residents who were able to retain mobility over time.
-Retaining mobility is often a great sign for residents' well-being.
+This tells you the percent of residents who retained mobility levels over time.
+Retaining mobility is often a good sign for residents' health.

 Hospitalizations